what3words/w3w-swift-wrapper/README.md

 This function takes the words parameter as a string of 3 words `'table.book.chair'`

-The returned payload from the `convertToCoordinates` method is described in the [API documentation](https://docs.what3words.com/api/v3/#convert-to-coords).
+The values returned from the `convertToCoordinates` method are described in the [API documentation](https://docs.what3words.com/api/v3/#convert-to-coords).

 ##### Code Example:
 ```swift